Jawfish/clicker/README.md

 # clicker

-clicker is a command line click automation tool built in Python.
+clicker is a command line click automation tool built in Python for the X window system.